bhavers/SH-ESP32-engine-hat-firmware/README.md

 | Internal BME280 | Temperature                                     | I2C       | N/A    | environment.inside.enginehat                 |               |
 | Internal BME280 | Atmospheric Pressure                            | I2C       | N/A    | environment.outside.pressure                 | 130314        |
 | Internal BME280 | Relative Humidity                               | I2C       | N/A    | environment.outside.relativeHumidity         | 130313        |

-Explanation with this table:
+Explanation of this table:
 * Connector: the connectors on the front from right to left
 * Sensor: the connected sensor
 * PIN: the pin (of other interface) where the sensor is connected to the SH-ESP32 or Engine Hat add-on board
 * Jumper: if the jumper on the Engine Hat is enabled or not
 * Signalk-path: the path where the sensor will be reporting into
 * NMEA2000 PGN: the NMEA2000 PGN that is supported on Raymarine devices (should be mapped by signak-to-nmea2000 plugin)

-Credits and thanks to [Hat Labs](https://github.com/hatlabs) and [SignalK](https://signalk.org/) community for such providing high quality hardware, software and support.
+Credits and thanks to [Hat Labs](https://github.com/hatlabs) and [SignalK](https://signalk.org/) community for providing such high quality hardware, software and support.